Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 OneDrive external sharing

-We can keep this section short because there isn’t much of a difference between internal and external sharing from an end-user standpoint.
-However, the recipient’s experience will be slightly different depending on whether the file was shared internally or externally.
+We can keep this section short because there isn’t much difference between internal and external sharing from an end-user standpoint.
+However, the recipient’s experience will differ slightly depending on whether the file was shared internally or externally.
 External recipients will receive an email containing a link to the shared content.
-Clicking the link will prompt the following dialogue:

 Once the recipient enters their email address, they’ll see the following: